-It has long been accepted that the cause hearing loss is a common health problem that comes with aging, and is caused by sensory hair cells dying in the inner ear.
+It has long been accepted that the cause of hearing loss is a common health problem that comes with aging, and is caused by sensory hair cells dying in the inner ear.
 However, new information and research suggests that there could be another factor that results in age-related hearing damage.
 Hopefully, this means that doctors will soon be able to treat and prevent this loss in older patients with ease.

 A study at the Johns Hopkins School of Medicine used mice to look at a number of connections between sensory cells in the ear, and nerve cells in the brain.
 The aging mice increasingly created more of these connections, which the body will use when exposed to loud noise.
 With this discovery, doctors could know what to look for in order to prevent age-related hearing loss.
 The new information challenges the traditional wisdom among the scientific community that hearing problems are only caused by dying sensory hair cells.
 Now, researchers are focusing on the connections between nerve and sensory cells, and how they affect the outer and inner ear.